marten-seemann/base-drafts/draft-ietf-quic-tls.md

 a packet had not been received or to create a false impression of the state of the connection (e.g., by modifying the ACK Delay).
-Implementations SHOULD use caution in relying on any data which is contained in Initial packets that is not otherwise authenticated.
+Implementations SHOULD use caution in relying on any data which is contained in initial packets that is not otherwise authenticated.

 It is also possible for the attacker to tamper with data that is carried in Handshake packets, but because that tampering